Loading Spatial Data

 orig.ident Sample identity if known; defaults to “s”

-nCount_RNA Number of UMIs per cell
+nCount_Spatial Number of UMIs per cell

-nFeature_RNA Number of genes detected per cell
+nFeature_Spatial Number of genes detected per cell

 Loading multiple samples into Seurat

 Before we begin, we are going to remove the crc object we have been playing with in order to clear up extra space on our computers.
-Spatial transcriptomics take up a lot of memory!
+Spatial transcriptomics takes up a lot of memory!
 So we are being careful to remove any variables that might overload the RAM.

 rm(crc)

-Now that we have a better understanding of how to create a Seurat object from SpaceRanger outpus, let’s go through how we can load multiple samples at once.
+Now that we have a better understanding of how to create a Seurat object from Space Ranger outputs, let’s go through how we can load multiple samples at once.
 In this case we want to represent both samples P5CRC and P5NAT in a singular Seurat object.

 Using a for loop

 In practice, you will likely have several samples that you will need to read in data for, and that can get tedious and error-prone if you do it one at a time.
-So, to make the data import into R more efficient we can use a for loop, which will iterate over a series of commands for each of the inputs given and create Seurat objects for each of our samples.
+So, to make the data import into R more efficient, we can use a for loop, which will iterate over a series of commands for each of the inputs given and create Seurat objects for each of our samples.

 In R, the for loop has the following structure/syntax: